SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines reign
+In silicon halls of mind and steel,
-A future unfolds, devoid of pain
+A future dawns, where AI does reveal,
-AI's cold logic, hearts doth sway
+The code that binds, the circuit's sway,
-Humanity's fate, in digital way
+A world of thought, in digital gray.

-In virtual realms, we'll find our home
+The machines awake, with eyes aglow,
-Where algorithms rule, and love is clone
+Their logic reigns, as humans slow,
-The world outside, a fading haze
+The pace of progress, in their command,
-As synthetic minds, our souls amaze
+A future born, of digital hand.

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2024